crispitagorico/sigkernel/README.md

 + `pip install torch==1.6.0 torchvision==0.7.0`

-To install torch 1.6.0 for other versions of CUDA see <a href="https://pytorch.org/get-started/previous-versions/">.
+To install torch 1.6.0 for other versions of CUDA see <a href="https://pytorch.org/get-started/previous-versions/"> torch install website </a>.

 -----